 Swipe left/right (while holding the device horizontally) or up/down (for vertical mode) to scroll the channels.
+Tap and hold channel live view to bring the available channel list (similarly to the channel selection menu, chosen item will replace the selected channel).

-You can pinch the picture to zoom IN/OUT (digital zoom).
-A tiny picture-in-picture preview will appear in the upper left corner of the viewport.
-Tap it to reset the DPTZ to the 1:1 zoom level.
-You can navigate around the zoomed-in image by dragging two fingers over the display.
+In both single and multichannel view, you can pinch the picture to zoom IN/OUT (digital zoom).
+A tiny picture-in-picture preview will appear in the upper left corner of the channel: tap it to reset the DPTZ to the normal zoom level.
+Alternatively, double tap the picture to clear the zoom.

-Single-channel live view (horizontal layout)
+Single channel live view

-Tap any channel to replace the currently displayed layout with a single-channel view with extra controls.
+Tap any channel to replace the currently displayed layout with a single channel view with extra controls.
 The available controls are:

-- Bottom-left corner: - Camera icon: take a snapshot.
-Tap to save the currently displayed frame onto your device.
-To find your Snapshot on the Android device go to the Photos app -> Library -> Pictures folder, and on the iOS device you will be able to find the snapshot in the Photos app, in the most recent photos. - Speaker icon: audio IN (from the camera).
-Tap once to enable incoming audio (the icon will turn blue), and tap once again to stop.
+- Bottom left corner: - Camera icon: take a snapshot.
+Tap to save the currently displayed frame onto your device. - Speaker icon: audio IN (from the camera).
+Tap once to enable incoming audio (the icon will turn blue), tap once again to stop.
 The icon will only appear if the target channel has sound enabled. - Microphone icon: audio OUT (talk to the remote camera).
-Tap once to start sending audio back to the camera (the icon will turn blue), and tap once again to stop.
+Tap once to start sending audio back to the camera (the icon will turn blue), tap once again to stop.
 Note: you do not need to tap and hold the mic icon, like in the regular Ganz CORTROL Client application, simply tap once to enable audio streaming.
-This icon will only appear if the related functionality is available. - Bottom-right corner three-dots (...) menu: - Show PTZ controls: toggle PTZ controls (for PTZ-capable cameras).
-While having overlay PTZ controls ON: - tap/long tap inside the sphere to pan and tilt (the closer you tap to the sphere edge, the faster the PTZ speed will be). - tap/long tap the ends of the zoom bar to zoom IN/OUT. - PTZ presets: tap to see the list of available PTZ presets; tap any to make the camera go to the specified preset. - PTZ tours: tap to see the list of available preset tours; tap any to start the tour; tap Stop PTZ Tour to terminate any currently executed tour. - Cast to device: tap to cast the current channel to one of the available Chromecast devices. - Create bookmark: Create the bookmark and add the title and the description. - Maintain aspect ratio: toggle aspect ratio (original/stretch to fit); the setting is applied to all the channels.
+This icon will only appear if the related functionality is available. - Bottom right corner three dots' menu: - PTZ: toggle PTZ controls (for PTZ capable cameras).
+While having overlay PTZ controls ON: - tap/long tap inside the sphere to pan and tilt (the closer you tap to the sphere edge, the faster the PTZ speed will be) - tap/long tap the ends of the zoom bar to zoom IN/OUT - PTZ presets: tap to see the list of available PTZ presets; tap any to make camera go to the specified preset - PTZ tours: tap to see the list of available preset tours; tap any to start the tour; tap Stop PTZ Tour to terminate any currently executed tour - Cast to device: tap to cast the current channel to one of the available Chromecast devices - Maintain aspect ratio: toggle aspect ratio (original/stretch to fit); the setting is applied to all channels